astorDev/versy/appstore/my-experience/article.md

 ![](v1.2.png)

 I wonder if that's really something related to the season.
-Anyway, things looking much more pleasant in the summer.
+Anyway, things look much more pleasant in the summer.

 ## This is Where We Are Now

 This is my experience with AppStore, so far.
-It was pretty hostile in the beginning, but turned normal in the end.
+It was pretty hostile in the beginning but turned normal in the end.
 The future holds a lot more releases, so let's see what else I'll figure out about AppStore releases.
 I'll probably write another article if something interesting pops up ... for now, claps are appreciated! 👏
+.